 Data collection

-Data were collected from experimental studies that observed the effect of seawater properties on the probability of fertilisation or larval survivorship for scleractinian corals.
-Literature searches for published articles using search terms “coral larvae”, “fertilisation”, “survivorship”, “success”, “water chemistry” and “nutrients and heavy metals” were conducted up until the 1st of July 2014.
-For fertilisation success, we selected studies that reported the proportion of eggs fertilised within a 1 to 36 hour period in seawater.
-In these studies, levels of ammonium, phosphorus, nitrate, copper, zinc, cadmium, tributyltin, suspended sediment, salinity, acidification or temperature had been experimentally manipulated (Table S1).
+Data were collected from experimental studies that observed the effect of seawater properties on the probability of fertilisation or larval survivorship in scleractinian corals.
+Literature searches for published articles were conducted up until the 1st of July 2014.
+For fertilisation success, we selected studies that reported the proportion of eggs fertilised within a 1- to 36-hour period in seawater.
+In these studies, levels of ammonium, phosphate, nitrate, copper, zinc, cadmium, tributyltin, suspended sediment, salinity, pH or temperature had been experimentally manipulated (Table 1).
 For larval survivorship, we selected studies that reported the proportion of larvae that survived for 4 to 14 days in seawater.
-In these studies, levels of ammonium, copper, mercury, lead, salinity, acidification or temperature had been manipulated (Table S1).
+In these studies, levels of ammonium, copper, mercury, lead, salinity, pH or temperature had been manipulated (Table S1).
 Studies that did not report the number of eggs or larvae used to calculate proportions were excluded, as they could not be converted into binomial trials.
-Studies that reported the effect of factors associated with petroleum pollution were also excluded, because they are not commonly found within the marine environment and tended to kill gametes and larvae outright.
+Studies that reported the effect of factors associated with petroleum pollution were also excluded, because they are not naturally found within the marine environment and tended to kill gametes and larvae outright.
 For salinity, the practical salinity unit (psu) was used instead of ppt, as psu is the most modern usage and both were assumed to be equal.

-Because studies focusing on a given environmental factor did not report all other factors, we assumed they were at levels characteristic of typical seawater (Table 1).
-As experimental treatments tended to be large for a given factor, variation in typical water properties tended to have negligible effects on the final model, with the exception of factors expected to cause hump-shaped responses in fertilisation and larvae survivorship (i.e., temperature, pH and salinity).
-Typically salinity, temperature and pH levels for tropical seawater were therefore sourced from peer-reviewed articles (Graham and Barnett 1987; Orr et al. 2005; Lee et al. 2006).
-For our analysis, salinity was set at 35psu, temperature at 28C, and pH at 8.1.
-The final data set is available in the supplementary material (Appendix S1).
+Because studies generally focused on one or two environmental factors, and tended not to report non-manipulated factors, we filled data gaps in two different ways.
+For linear relationships (e.g., such as between copper and success probability), we used values corresponding to one percent of the maximum pollutant treatment level reported across all studies.
+For hump-shaped relationship (e.g., such as between salinity and success probability), we fit quadratic models and identified the peak probability (e.g., the salinity-success relationship for fertilisation peaked at approximately 34 psu).
+Because experimental treatments tended to be large for a given factor (e.g., cadmium ranged from 0 to 1000 µg/L), variation in the filled-in water properties tended to have negligible effects on the final model, with the exception of factors expected to cause hump-shaped responses in fertilisation and larvae survivorship (i.e., temperature, pH and salinity).
+The final data set is available in the supplementary material (Table S1).

+In order to demonstrate usage of the different models (explained in the next section), we collected water samples from three locations: (1) Chowder Bay, which is inside Sydney Harbour and was expected to have higher levels of heavy metals, nutrients and sediment and lower salinity; (2) Mona Vale, which is an ocean beach outside Sydney Harbour and was expected to be less polluted than inside the harbour; and (3) Lizard Island, northern Great Barrier Reef, to represent a tropical location where larvae supposedly do well.
+Water samples were analysed for all of the seawater properties that we modelled by Envirolab Services, Sydney.

 Data analysis